Skip to main content

 1

-We create connections, foster dialogues, and weave communities that actively collaborate in creating other possible futures, establishing common ground that integrates diverse knowledge, latitudes, and movements.
+We create connections, foster dialogues, and weave communities that actively collaborate in the creation of other possible futures, building common ground that integrates diverse knowledge, latitudes, and movements.

 2